Ebooks And Kindles Are Very Good But Can Be Very Bad Too

-The ebook will never replace a real book, as so many people have said over the years since the introduction of the ebook by Sony, and then shortly after, by Amazon.
+So many people have said this over the years since the introduction of the ebook by Sony and then, shortly after, by Amazon.

 There has never been a topic as controversial and divisive in the book publishing industry as the electronic book.

-Amazon has been the biggest driver behind the success of the ebook, but sadly for the ebook market, Amazon’s competitors have not been able to break the back of Amazon’s almost monopoly market share.
+But sadly, for the ebook market, Amazon’s competitors have not been able to break the back of Amazon’s almost monopoly market share.

 It reminds me of how the word Hoover came to replace vacuum cleaner in the English language in many parts of the world.

-Aside from the (short) history of ebooks and the use of the word Kindle, ebooks have definitely seized a sizeable chunk of the book market.
+Aside from the (short) history of ebooks and the word Kindle, ebooks have seized a sizeable chunk of the book market.

-So, what’s so very good about ebooks?
+The Pros – What’s so very good about ebooks?